formlio/forml/docs/principles.rst

 Persistence
 -----------

-Fundamental aspect of the lifecycle is pipeline state transition occurring during *train* and *tune* stages.
+Fundamental aspect of the lifecycle is the pipeline state transition occurring during *train* and *tune* stages.
 Each of these transitions produces a new *Generation*.
-Generations based on same build belong to one *Lineage*.
+Generations based on same build of a project belong to one *Lineage*.

 Both Lineages and Generations are distinguished by their incremental version numbers establishing a pipeline versioning schema of ``<lineage_version>-<generation_version>``.